5l1v3r1/Sonarr-wiki/Migrating-to-Completed-Download-Handling.md

 #### Sabnzbd: Enable Completed Download Handling ####

 Create a new category with different output path and configure NzbDrone to use that category instead.
-Do not configure that category to use a Drone Factory post-processing script.

 Once that's done you're ready to enable Completed Download Handling.